yamasato/DISKS/DISKScode/README.md

 	4.11 Error: Invalid value of the cut edge.
 Please change the parameter of the option -C.
 	You choose an invalid value of the cut edge.
 The cut edge must be between the inner edge and the outer edge.

-	4.12 Error: Invalid number of a ring at cut edge.
+	4.12 Error: Invalid number of a ring at the cut edge.
 Please change the parameter of the option -i.
-	You choose an invalid number of a ring at cut edge.
+	You choose an invalid number of a ring at the cut edge.
 It must be integer greater than 0.

 ##Author
 Satoko Yamamoto, Natsuki Hosono, Yoko Funato, Junichiro Makino